 Capital market frictions make external capital costlier than internally generated funds, which may lead to suboptimal investment decisions (Myers (1984)).
-While the literature has suggested that firms mitigate such external financing constraints by saving cash from internal cash flows, cash savings from external capital are underexplored.1 However, we find that firms in the United States save 35 cents from each dollar of equity capital raised compared to 20 cents from each dollar of internal cash flows.
-Moreover, external equity issuance alone explains 16% of corporate cash savings, while internal cash flows explain only 4%.
-Intuitively, with a time-varying cost of capital (COC), firms are likely to benefit from issuing external capital and saving cash when the COC is relatively low.
-However, how the COC affects firms' cash savings behavior is not well understood.
+While the literature has suggested that firms mitigate such external financing constraints by saving cash from internal cash flows, cash savings from external capital are underexplored.
+Yet, we find that firms in the United States save 35 cents from each dollar of equity capital raised compared to 20 cents from each dollar of internal cash flows.
+Moreover, external equity issuance alone explains 16%, while internal cash flows explain only 4%, of corporate cash savings.
+Intuitively, with time-varying cost of capital (COC), firms are likely to benefit from issuing external capital and saving when COC is relatively low.
+However, how COC affects firms' cash savings behavior is not well understood.

-In this paper, we show that a firm's cash savings are sensitive to the COC and that this sensitivity is driven by the firm's need to hedge against raising external capital at a higher cost for future investments (hedging motive).
-Firms save to lower the overall COC in the presence of a time-varying COC.
-Our theoretical model suggests that firms respond to a low COC by issuing excess external capital and hoarding cash if they anticipate external financing needs for future investments.
+In this paper, we show that a firm's cash saving is sensitive to COC, and that this sensitivity is driven by the firm's need to hedge against raising external capital at a higher cost for future investments (hedging motive).
+Firms save to lower the overall COC in the presence of time-varying COC.
+Our theoretical model suggests that firms respond to presently low levels of COC by issuing excess external capital and hoarding cash if they anticipate external financing needs for future investments.
 Saving cash by raising external capital is costly.
 Nonetheless, firms choose their optimal savings to balance the current COC and the expected COC for future investments.
-In particular, firms save more when (i) the current COC is low and (ii) they face a high correlation between the COC and financing needs for future investments.
+In particular, firms save more when (i) the current COC is low and (ii) they face high correlation between COC and financing needs for future investments.